percona/pmm/docs/using/platform/dbaas.md

 You must create at least one Kubernetes cluster to create a DB cluster.

 To monitor a DB cluster, set up a [public address](../../how-to/configure.md#public-address) for PMM Server first.

+PMM will create a separate API Key for each DB Cluster to monitor it.

 1. Select the *DB Cluster* tab.